Globalstars call for projects with Taiwan

 - The project must benefit all involved partners.

-- No individual organisation, or participating economy, can be responsible for more than 70% of the total eligible costs of a project.
+- No individual organisation or participating economy can claim more than 70% of the total eligible costs of a project.

-- The product, process or service must be innovative and have the potential to create impact.
+- The product, process or service must be innovative and with the potential

 - A signed consortium agreement is required upon approval, before the actual start of the project.
-It ought to include, amongst other things, the ownership and use of know-how and IPR settlements.
+It ought to include, amongst others, the ownership and use of know-how and IPR settlements.